Comment on page

 Open Constitution Governance Framework:

-4. Muellners Foundation runs itself with a decentralised open governance system.
+4. The Open Constitution network runs itself with a decentralised open governance system.
 Each open governance decision shall be recorded on the Open Constitution ledger.

-Therefore, the role of the Regulations Council is to work with the other Open Council bodies in steering the Foundation’s self governance model, inscribed into Foundation's Open Constitution.
+Therefore, the role of the Regulations Council is to work with the other Open Council bodies in steering the Foundation’s self-governance model, inscribed into the Foundation's Open Constitution.

-5. Appointment to this Regulations Council is pro bono and voluntary in nature.
-Appointments are generally made for an election period of atleast 1 year and atmost 3 years.
+5. Appointment to this Regulations Council is pro bono and voluntary.
+Appointments are generally made for an election period of at least 1 year and almost 3 years.

 Appointment, Nomination, Removal and Resignation:

-6.1 Following members can officially nominate a new or existing member of the Foundation to the Regulations Committee:
+6.1 The following members can officially nominate a new or existing member of the Foundation to the Regulations Committee:

 6.1 b.
-A non Council member can also request a nomination, in the form of community proposal.
+A non-Council member can also request a nomination, in the form of a community proposal.
 The Nomination action shall be officially initiated by the only members mentioned in above 6.1 “a”.

-6.3 Once the nomination is accepted by the Nominee, Nominee or the member nominating the nominee, shall file supporting documentations such as nominee's literature, publications, demonstration of social activities on Foundation's Membership Registry.
+6.3 Once the nomination is accepted by the Nominee, the Nominee or the member nominating the nominee, shall file supporting documentation such as the nominee's literature, publications, and demonstration of social activities on the Foundation's Membership Registry.

 A Council Resolution "Vote IN" is then scheduled on the Council's mailing list.

-7.1 Members of the Executive Council or of the Regulations Council or of the Advisory Council can only officially only officially propose removal of a member from the Regulations Council.
+7.1 Members of the Executive Council the Regulations Council or the Advisory Council can only officially propose the removal of a member from the Regulations Council.